 Yellow hard hat: General laborers, heavy equipment operators, and earthmovers wear yellow hard hats.
 Yellow stands out and makes these workers easy to spot which gives them safety.

-Brown hard hat: Workers tasked with welding or engage in other high-heat jobs will often wear brown hard hats.
+Brown hard hat: Workers tasked with welding, burning or other high-heat jobs will often wear brown hard hats.

 Orange hard hat: Orange is highly visible with makes it ideal for road construction workers, new hires and visitors to the site.
 They are also worn by workers that assist crane operations so the crane operator can spot them from high up.